 In these days before the Breeders’ Cup, it is also an excellent time to try AmWager and get to know the tools their betting platform offers if you are not already familiar.
-If you plan to play the Pick 5 ending in the Classic, you will definitely want to use AmWager; they are offering a $5k win bonus on this pool; you can find the details here.

 Remember, we are all going to be playing against the best of the best as well as recreational players, which will create huge pools and many opportunities.
 Rest assured, there will be plenty of people prepared, and you don’t want to get outplayed by any of them because you didn’t do your homework and use every tool and advantage you have available.

 It is also a good time to think about bankroll and money management.
 What type of wager will you focus on this year, and what races or sequences do you favor or have success in.
 The majority of your bankroll should go towards your best shot and not be evenly spread.